kaltura/playkit-android-broadpeak-smartlib/README.md

 [![License](https://img.shields.io/badge/license-AGPLv3-black.svg)](https://github.com/kaltura/playkit-android/blob/master/LICENSE)
 ![Android](https://img.shields.io/badge/platform-android-green.svg)

-# Broadpeak plugin for Kaltura Player on Android
+# Kaltura plugin for Broadpeak SmartLib for Kaltura Player on Android

-## About Broapeak plugin
+## About Kaltura Plugin for Broadpeak SmartLib
 Broadpeak plugin is designed for integration a [Broadpeak service](https://broadpeak.tv/)

-## BroadpeakPlugin Integration
+## Kaltura Plugin for Broadpeak SmartLib Integration
 The easiest way to get the **BroadpeakPlugin** is to add it as a Gradle dependency.
 First, add `Smartlib` repository with your credentials to your root `build.gradle`
 ```Groovy